modular-magician/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

   or `google_kms_key_ring_import_job` resource to import the CryptoKeyVersion.
   This field is only applicable during initial CryptoKey creation.

-* `deletion_policy` - (Optional) Whether Terraform will be prevented from destroying the resource.
-Defaults to DELETE.
-	When a 'terraform destroy' or 'terraform apply' would delete the resource, the command will fail if this field is set to "PREVENT" in Terraform state.
-	When set to "ABANDON", the command will remove the resource from Terraform management without updating or deleting the resource in the API.
-	When set to "DELETE", deleting the resource is allowed.

 <a name="nested_version_template"></a>The `version_template` block supports: